metablaster/WindowsFirewallRuleset/Modules/Ruleset.Utility/Help/en-US/Approve-Execute.md

 ### -Force

-If specified, this function does nothing, ignores all other parameters and returns true
+If specified, only module scope last context is set and the function returns true

 ```yaml
 Type: System.Management.Automation.SwitchParameter